falcn-io/falcn/.github/actions/supply-chain-firewall/README.md

 ### Workflow Performance
 - The analysis typically takes 30-60 seconds
 - For faster builds, consider running in parallel with other checks
-- Use caching strategies for the Typosentinel binary
+- Use caching strategies for the Falcn binary

 ## Security Considerations